awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 **Tip**
 We recommend always setting `CDK_NEW_BOOTSTRAP` when you want to bootstrap using the modern template\.
 The context key is supported to make sure you bootstrap correctly if your app uses the `DefaultStackSynthesizer`, but relies on you being in an app's directory when bootstrapping\.

-These two ways to specify the modern template also apply to `cdk bootstrap --show-template`, which will display the modern template if one or the other of these flags is present\.
+These two ways to specify the modern template also apply to `cdk bootstrap --show-template`, which will display the modern template if either of these flags is present\.

 If the environment you are bootstrapping with the modern template has already been bootstrapped with the legacy template, the environment is upgraded to the modern template\.
 The Amazon S3 bucket from the legacy stack is orphaned in the process\.
 Re\-deploy all AWS CDK applications in the environment at least once before deleting the legacy bucket\.